Sleep, energy, and longevity — why sleeping well is clinical strategy

 Beyond that: the sleep debt is not fully recovered on the weekend.
 The “debt” accumulates, and cardiometabolic markers reflect it.

-Sleep does not become intuition.
+In the office, sleep does not become intuition.
 It becomes data.
-We assess:
+I assess:

 From there, specific interventions — not generic advice.